Olive View–UCLA Medical Center: History

 The hospital was founded on October 27, 1920, as a tuberculosis (TB) sanatorium to relieve overcrowding at County General Hospital, and when it was no longer needed for TB treatment, the facilities became an acute care hospital in 1970.

 In 1962, Olive View Hospital performed the first open heart surgery successfully in the San Fernando Valley, and one of the first in Southern California.

 The hospital was known as Olive View Hospital before it became affiliated with the University of California, Los Angeles's School of Medicine in 1970.
-Olive View Hospital became Olive View Medical Center, a teaching hospital and a new 888-bed hospital was dedicated in December 1970.
+Olive View Hospital became Olive View Medical Center, a teaching hospital and a new 888-bed hospital was dedicated in December, 1970.

-The hospital was severely damaged six weeks after it opened during the 6.5–6.7 1971 San Fernando earthquake (February 9, 1971), which caused the collapse of the four stairwell wings, as well as the parking structure.
+The hospital was severely damaged six weeks after it opened during the 1971 San Fernando earthquake on February 9, 1971, which caused the collapse of the four stairwell wings, as well as the parking structure.
 The first floor columns of the five-story main structure nearly failed as well, shifting the entire building 18 inches off center to the north, which nearly brought down the entire structure.
-The building was damaged beyond repair, and demolished by implosion on May 31, 1973.
+The building was damaged beyond repair, and subsequently vacated, abandoned, and demolished by implosion on May 31, 1973.
 For the next sixteen years, Olive View served its patients through an interim facility at MidValley in Van Nuys.

 On March 9, 1975, Department of Health Services Security Officer Murray F. Olsen was killed in the line of duty on the grounds of Olive View Medical Center.
-Olsen observed a suspect crash his truck through the gates of the medical center and race onto the hospital grounds.
+Olsen observed a suspect crash his truck through the gates of the medical center parking lot, and race onto the vacant hospital grounds.
 Pursuing the suspect in his county patrol car, he made a vehicle stop and confronted the suspect, Steven Vyeda of Watsonville, CA. Responding LAPD officers found Officer Olson deceased on the ground next to his vehicle; he had been stabbed and then shot with his own weapon.
 His official cause of death was "contusion of spinal cord, gunshot wound to face, multiple stab wounds" per the Coroner's report.
-The suspect was shot and killed by police later that day.
+The suspect was shot and killed by LAPD officers later that day.

 The rebuilt Olive View–UCLA Medical Center was opened in 1987.
 In June 1992, Los Angeles County Board of Supervisors approved postgraduate physicians from Cedars-Sinai Medical Center to work at Olive View–UCLA Medical Center.
 Physicians can now receive training not available at Cedars-Sinai.
 Olive View–UCLA Medical Center in Sylmar is provided with three additional doctors at a cost to the county of $9,000 a month.

 The 2008 Sayre Fire caused damage to several outbuildings, and led to an evacuation of the intensive care patients from the hospital.